 - Mental health issues, including anxiety and depression

 Life-Changing Treatments for Sleep Apnea

-If you believe that you may be struggling with sleep apnea, we can help you at Scottsdale Dental Excellence.
+If you believe that you may be struggling with sleep apnea, we can help you at Scottsdale Cosmetic Dentistry Excellence.
 Our experienced cosmetic dentist, Dr. Jeffrey D. Clark, can treat both sleep apnea and sleep bruxism, two problems that often occur together.
 Those who have sleep apnea typically grind their teeth, but with treatment, you can discover a healthier, more beautiful smile.
 In addition, you can enjoy better sleep, a lowered risk of numerous chronic health conditions, and a better quality of life overall.